thorgrin/beerlist/README.md

 ```

 ### Run as web service under Apache:
-* check out the code to a web accessible directory with PHP support
+* Check out the code to a web accessible directory with PHP support
-* change group of `cache` directory to that of the web server (e.g. www-data)
+* Change group of `cache` directory to that of the web server (e.g. www-data)
 ```
 chgrp www-data cache
 chmod 6775 cache